Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 !!! note "Query Parameters"
     A query parameter is information that can be appended to a request.
 It begins with a question mark (?), and multiple values are separated by ampersands (&).
-The above query param can be done like this: `GET /api/v1/protected/notes/:note_id?raw=true`, where `raw=true` has the key/value pair `raw` set to `true`.
+The above query param can be done like this: `GET /api/v1/protected/notes/:note_id?raw=BOOLEAN`, where `raw=BOOLEAN` says that the raw key can be set to either true or false when the request is made.

 ### Create a new notes DTO

 You may have heard or seen the term "DTO" before.
-A DTO, or Data Transfer Object, is a class whose only purpose is to hold information and transfer the information between different places.
-They are exactly comparable to the JSON bodies available in the specification.
+A DTO, or Data Transfer Object, is a class whose only purpose is to hold information, so it can be passed along through different methods.
+We create DTOs to mirror the JSON bodies in our API specification, both for request bodies and response bodies.

 Let's go through the process of creating a new Notes DTO.

-If you look in the api/ module's `com.codeforcommunity.dto` package, you can see some of the classes that have been created for DTOs.
-You'll notice a couple of packages within for groups of DTO types, as well as an `ApiDto` abstract class, which deals with defining DTO validation for incoming data.
-The DTO we're about to create, which will deal with handling incoming note JSON objects, will utilize `ApiDto` for ensuring some of the properties we guaranteed in our persist/ migrations.
-Since the other classes we see in the `dto` package house DTOs in packages referring to the data type's name, let's do the same for notes; let's create a note package.
+If you look in the `api/` module's `com.codeforcommunity.dto` package, you can see some of the existing DTOs.
+You'll notice a couple of packages that group different DTO types, as well as an `ApiDto` abstract class, which handles DTO validation for incoming data.
+The DTO we're about to create, which will deal with handling incoming note JSON objects, will utilize `ApiDto` for ensuring the incoming data meets the specifications we set in our persist/ migrations.

+Let's first create a note package to hold all of the DTOs we'll need when handling notes data.
 In there we'll create a `CreateNoteRequest` DTO.
 The following is what the `CreateNoteRequest` DTO will look like.

 ```java